gabru-md/quantum-defense/STORY.md

 *   **Stutters (Enemy 1):** The most common form of Glitch, born from minor data corruption.
 They are numerous and persistent, the foot soldiers of the Static.
 *   **Surges (Enemy 2):** Erratic and fast, these Glitches are formed from volatile, high-energy data streams.
 They are difficult to pin down, a testament to the unpredictable nature of the Static.
 *   **Brutes (Enemy 3):** Slow, but incredibly resilient.
 These Glitches are formed from dense, corrupted data blocks, veritable walls of chaotic energy.
 *   **Phantoms (Special Enemy):** The most terrifying of the Glitches.
 These are not just corrupted data; they are manifestations of the Static itself.
-They possess the ability to corrupt your Echo Towers, turning your own defenses against you.
+They possess the insidious ability to emit disruptive pulses that temporarily corrupt and deactivate your Echo Towers, **draining their energy** and rendering them defenseless.

-## The Power of the Wave
+## The Power of the Resonance Wave

 Your most powerful ability is the **Resonance Wave**, a pulse of pure energy that emanates from your very being.
 This wave is the antithesis of the Static, a tool of creation and restoration.
 You can use it to:

-*   **Revive your Towers:** By sending a Resonance Wave through a corrupted Echo Tower, you can purge the Static's influence and bring it back online.
+*   **Revive your Towers:** By sending a Resonance Wave through a corrupted Echo Tower, you can purge the Static's influence, restore its energy, and bring it back online.
 *   **Disrupt the Phantoms:** The Resonance Wave is the only thing that can harm the Phantoms directly, severing their connection to the Static and making them vulnerable.

 ## The Theme of "Waves"